 Blaxel console

-invocation requests can be made from the Blaxel console from the function deployment’s Playground page.
+Requests to an MCP server can be made from the Blaxel console from the server deployment’s Playground page.